cgyulay/startup-generator/README.md

 #####Some of our favorite examples:

 * Anaphore develops protein therapeutics to treat diseases affecting dogs and breeding.
-* Focus Photography Inc specializes in state-of-the-art functional brain imaging that uti- lizes AJAX technologies in the development of Android apps.
+* Focus Photography Inc specializes in state-of-the-art functional brain imaging that utilizes AJAX technologies in the development of Android apps.
 * The Australian soft toy for children and their patients.
-Firalis is a fashion-based crowdfunding platform for gamers.
+* Firalis is a fashion-based crowdfunding platform for gamers.
-* A123 Systems is an open community of genealogists collaborating to help users man- age their bank accounts from one Web-based inbox.
+* A123 Systems is an open community of genealogists collaborating to help users manage their bank accounts from one Web-based inbox.
 * Jewelry for the iPhone.
 * Good Health Media is an online platform that offers sports fans the opportunity to go on a fascinating wine adventure.